Navarasa (TV series): Summer of '92 (Haasya – Laughter)

-Sometime after 2014, Velusamy (Yogi Babu), a famous comedian, is invited as chief guest to his old school.
+Sometime after 2014, Velusamy (Yogi Babu), a famous comedian, is invited as the chief guest to his old school.
 As he gives a speech to the student body, he reminisces about his time in the school, including being the naughtiest kid who failed 9th grade four times.
-Each time, he happened to get on the bad side of his teachers, which led to him failing.
-He recalls that during his last year as a 9th grader (1992), he ended up spoiling the chances of an arranged marriage for a teacher – Lakshmi (Remya Nambeesan) – who was also the principal’s (Nedumudi Venu) daughter.
-Her family had an annoying dog – "King" – which the principal constantly tried to get rid of.
-But King is stubborn and always returns home to Lakshmi no matter how far away it is abandoned.
+Each time, he happened to get on the bad side of his teachers, which led to his failing.
+He recalls that during his last year as a 9th grader (1992), he ended up spoiling the chances of an arranged marriage for a teacher, Lakshmi (Remya Nambeesan), who was also the principal’s (Nedumudi Venu) daughter.
+Her family had an annoying dog, King, which the principal constantly tried to get rid of, but King is stubborn and always returns home to Lakshmi, regardless of how far away it gets abandoned.
 As a last resort, the principal recruits Velusamy and his friends to take King far away from his house on the day a prospective groom is coming.
-But King escapes, ends up being covered in feces, and starts running back home.
+However, King escapes, ends up being covered in feces, and starts running back home.
 Just as the prospective groom’s family is about to formalize the alliance with Lakshmi, King enters and shakes off the feces from its body, coating everyone in the house.
 The marriage is cancelled, and the principal kicks Velusamy out of school.

 At the end of the flashback, Velusamy apologizes to Lakshmi, who has remained unmarried all these years.
 She says she forgives him and praises him for his accomplishments despite not passing 9th grade.
 But she adds that the smell from that fateful day has still not left her house.